ploomber/doc/doc/user-guide/github.md

 "secret-keys": ["key1", "key2"]
 ```

-Finally, make sure to the secrets are stored as Github secrets in your `ploomber-cloud.yaml` file.
+Finally, make sure the secrets are stored as Github secrets in your `ploomber-cloud.yaml` file.
 Here's an example snippet:

 ```yaml
 - name: Deploy